Y4yorc/y4yorc.github.io/about.md

 - Cryptography
 - Buffer Overflows

 And there's more!, but now, my lab has 3 VM's with Windows XP (no encrypt), 7 (encrypt) and 10 (encrypt) and 1 VM running Kali Linux with GNOME 42.0.
-(Updated to Dec 21)
+(Updated to Dec 25).
+Also, I store my VM'S in VMware Workstation Pro and VMware Player for fast tests